Blewog/Elthon/README.md

 Output N/A (it put the history into the history variable)

 # save.clear()
-save.clear() clears the text in SaveFunctionHistory.txt.\
+save.clear() clears the text in SaveFunctionHistory.txt (or whatever file you put in the paranthesis.)\
 Heres a basic example:
 ```
 from Elthon import save